nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![UiTut](images/UiTut.png)

-### Command Suggestion: Your Shortcut to Faster Commands
+### Command Suggestion PopUp

 ![CommandPopUp](images/commandpopup.png)

-Our Command Suggestion PopUp helps you quickly find the right command as you type!
+Our Command Suggestion PopUp will assist you in quickly finding the right command as you type!

 Each suggestion includes the command name, command format and any required details to use it effectively.